Sexual Harassment Claims Against Casey Affleck Could Steal His Oscar

 But it wouldn’t be a big deal if Casey Affleck’s damaged reputation would be limited to only transvestite prostitutes.
 The female producer and female cinematographer of 2010’s I’m Still Here claimed that during filming, Affleck was sexually harassing the female crew.

 In addition to that, Casey Affleck was also accused of encouraging a friend to expose his penis while on a plane.
-The two women also accused the actor of “routinely referring to women as ‘cows'” as well as asking women “isn’t it about time you got pregnant?” every time he would find out a woman’s age.
+The two women also accused the actor of “routinely referring to women as ‘cows'” as well as asking women “Isn’t it about time you got pregnant?” every time he would find out a woman’s age.

 Director of photography Magdalena Gorka claimed in the lawsuit that she had once woken up while on the set of I’m Still Here, which Casey Affleck directed, co-produced, co-wrote, and starred in opposite Joaquin Phoenix, to find the actor had sneaked into her bed.